Understanding ABNs: A Comprehensive Guide for Soon-to-Be Business Owners

 What’s the difference between an ABN and an ACN?

-Unlike an ABN which is legally required for all Australian businesses, an Australian Company Number (ACN) is only required if your business is registered as a company.
-If this is the case (read our article on structuring a business here), then you will need both an ABN and an ACN.
+If this is the case (read our article on structuring a business here), then you'll need both an ABN and an ACN.
 This unique nine-digit number is issued by ASIC and must be displayed on all company documents.
 Click here to learn more about registering a company.

 How much does an ABN cost?